looker-open-source/block-bqml-automl/README.md

 This Block gives business users the ability to make predictions (categorical or numerical) from a new or existing Explore.
 Explores created with this Block can be used to create classification and regression models, evaluate them, and access their predictions in dashboards or custom analyses.

-Models created AutoML Tables can take hours to run; therefore, users should set up the required parameters for defining the model (name, target, features, etc...) and then use SEND (rather than RUN) to create the model asynchronously.
-When model is complete, user will receive an email and can return to the explore to review the results.
+Models created by AutoML Tables can take hours to run; therefore, users should set up the required parameters for defining the model (name, target, features, etc...) and then use SEND (rather than RUN) to create the model asynchronously.
+When the model is complete, the user will receive an email and can return to the explore to review the results.

 ---
 > <b><font size = "3" color="#174EA6"> <i class='fa fa-info-circle'></i>  Reach out to your Looker account team if you would like to partner with Looker Professional Services to implement this Looker + BQML block or customize for your specific use case</font></b>